vgandhamctl/dbt-tutorial/README.md

-Welcome to your new dbt project!
+Welcome to your dbt project!

 ### Using the starter project

 Try running the following commands:
+- dbt seed ( loads initial data required for the project)
 - dbt run
 - dbt test